Are you tired of overpaying for prescription medications? Do you want transparent pricing and to avoid dealing with insurance?

 What Is the Cost Plus Drug Company?

-Oshmyanksy, a radiologist, had founded Osh Affordable Pharmaceuticals.
-Cuban liked Dr. Oshyansky’s pitch and decided to make competing with CVS, Rite Aid, Walgreens and the pharmacy benefit managers (PBMs) his next big venture.
+Oshmyansky, a radiologist, had founded Osh Affordable Pharmaceuticals.
+Cuban liked Dr. Oshmyansky’s pitch and decided to make competing with CVS, Rite Aid, Walgreens and the pharmacy benefit managers (PBMs) his next big venture.

 Cost Plus Drug Company sells generic prescription medication with transparent pricing, and you don’t need health insurance to purchase its products.